 - ½ cup shredded Mexican blend or Monterey Jack cheese (or vegan substitute)

-1/4 cup (22 g) finely crushed baked tortilla chips
+- ¼ cup finely crushed baked tortilla chips

-1. In the medium bowl, mash the beans with a fork.
+- In the medium bowl, mash the beans with a fork.
 Stir in the cheese, tortilla chips, green onions, cilantro, cumin, and egg white.
 Make sure the ingredients are thoroughly combined.
-Make 4 patties about 1/2-inch thick, pressing firmly to make sure the ingredients stick together.
+Make 4 patties about ½-inch thick, pressing firmly to make sure the ingredients stick together.

-3. Serve in whole wheat pita halves with guacamole and Mexican slaw.
+- Serve in gluten-free pita halves with guacamole and Mexican slaw.